In 2022, HBO Max is no longer the new kid on the block.

 - Xfinity X1 (Xi6) and Flex

-HBO Max could win the streaming wars, if price doesn't slow it down
+Could HBO Max win the streaming wars?(opens in new tab)

-It's already a great streaming service – the question is whether its originals will make it stand out in an overpopulated US streaming landscape, especially when the price of entry is relatively high.
+It's already a great streaming service – the question is whether its originals will make it stand out in an overpopulated US streaming landscape, especially when the price of entry is still relatively high.